k88hudson/git-flight-rules/README.md

 From origin, you can read and write.
 From upstream, you can only read.

 When you've finished making whatever changes you like, push your changes (normally in a branch) to the remote named `origin`.
-If you're on a branch, you could use `--set-upstream` to avoid specifying the remote tracking branch on every future push using this branch.
+If you're on a branch, you could use `--set-upstream` to avoid specifying the remote-tracking branch on every future push using this branch.
 For instance:

 ```sh
 $ (feature/my-feature) git push --set-upstream origin feature/my-feature